lekkha/netflix-gpt/README.md

 - unsubscribed to the AuthStateChange call back
 - register tmdb API and create an app and get access token
 - get data from tmdb now playing movies list
+- Create movieSlice
+- Update Store with movies Data
+- Planning for MainContauiner & secondary container
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Yotube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome

 # Features